 Blue Mounds State Park

-The 73-site campground is a popular destination during the peak summer season.
-There’s even two teepees for rent.
+The 73-site modern campground is a popular destination during the peak summer season.
+14 rustic sites are a bit farther away and the park provides carts to haul gear.
+There’s even two 18-foot diameter canvas teepees for rent.
 Another three teepees are available at Upper Sioux Agency State Park.

 Plants and wildlife